How to Transfer a Family Business to the Next Generation

 A buy-sell agreement ensures continuity by detailing a business’s governance and command structure.
 It also defines the stipulations for ownership transfer if unforeseen circumstances arise.

-When transferring business ownership, it is essential to examine the buy-sell agreement, articles of organization, and operating agreement specific to an LLC.
+When transferring business ownership, it is essential to examine the buy-sell agreement and the articles of organization and operating agreement specific to an LLC.
 Conducting a comprehensive business valuation is critical when arranging for an ownership transfer within a company.

 Addressing Tax Implications